-We have factored the English Baccalaureate (EBacc) into our curriculum whilst being mindful that one size does not fit all; within all of our pathways we have put structures in place to ensure all students can build their own pathways in some way choosing the subjects they enjoy and are good at.
-We have also consulted with Heads of Faculty in key subjects to ensure that our thinking regarding individual pathways is sound.
+We have factored the English Baccalaureate (EBacc) into our curriculum whilst being mindful that one size does not fit all; within all of our pathways we have put structures in place to ensure all students can build their own pathways in some way, choosing the subjects they enjoy and are good at.
+We have also consulted with key staff to ensure that our thinking regarding individual pathways is sound.

 To Year 8 students, we know you will think very carefully about your choices and discuss these with your parents/carers and use the information from your PSHCEE lessons to help you with this.
-Think about your strengths and weakness and choose subjects that you enjoy and do well at.
+Think about your strengths and weaknesses and choose subjects that you enjoy and do well at.
 It is important that you don't choose a subject because of the teacher or your friends - you may be in a different group, and that ultimately may affect your performance.

-You will need to complete the form at the back of this booklet with your parent/carer and return it to reception by the end of Monday 7th March.
-Please also keep a copy of your option choices for your own records, using the second form at the back of this booklet.
+You will need to complete the online form with your parent/carer by the end of Friday 24th March.
+Please also keep a copy of your option choices for your own records, using the form at the back of this booklet.
 It is important that you meet this deadline.